MajorVictory/VU-MVDamageChecker/README.md

 An additional attempt to fix one version of the duplicate hits bug has been included

+## Known Issues
+- The crossbow's Scan Bolt, Explosive Bolt, and BA Bolt will throw damage mismatch errors
+- If a player switches weapons before a fired bullet hits its target, a damage mismatch error will be triggered

 ## Configuration
-The following variables are available via RCON:
+The following variables are available via RCON, default values can be changed by editing the `DamageCheckerConfig` array in `ext/Server/__init__.lua` or by adding these commands to your Startup.txt

 ### `vu-mvdamagechecker.WarnOnMisMatch <boolean>`
 Default value: `true`